jmccor99/HelloWorld/readme.md

 # Aspnetcore HelloWorld using Docker

-Learn how to build a Docker image and run a container using that image Requires Docker for Windows and Hyper-V
+Learn how to build a Docker image and run a container using that image.
+Requires Docker for Windows and Hyper-V

 ## Getting Started